Let me guess. You want to lose weight, right? Cool.

-Literally the day before posting this article, that same woman sent me an update…
+A couple of months later, that same woman sent me an update…

 Just checking in.
 Since following all your great advice I’m 18 lbs down!
 67 to go but thanks to you I know I will be successful this time.
 You are literally a lifesaver.
 Thank you for doing what you do.
 Will let you know when I reach my goal just thought you might want to know I am still progressing!!

 Should You Take An Extreme Approach To Weight Loss?

 At this point, I’ve provided you with 4 different types of proof that have hopefully helped you see that starvation mode is nothing but a stupid myth.

 However, having spent over a decade explaining this fact to countless people, I know there’s something else that needs to be explained along with it.